 Can a Passenger Sue a Not at Fault Driver?

 If an accident involves two vehicles and both drivers bear some responsibility for the collision, a passenger can sue both drivers.
 For example, if Jim and Jean are racing their vehicles and become involved in a crash, Sally can make a claim against and recover damages from both drivers as the passenger of Jean’s car.

 When a passenger pursues a claim against more than one driver, the principle of comparative negligence is at play.
 In the case of comparative negligence, the injured person is awarded damages valued at an amount that is equal to the percentage of liability for each driver.
 For instance, in the above example, let’s say Sally suffered $50,000 worth of damages and made a claim against Jim and Jean.
 If it is determined that Jean was 20% responsible for the accident and Jim was 80% responsible, then under comparative negligence, Jean owes Sally 20% of $50,000 which is $10,000, whereas Jim owes Sally 80% of $50,000, amounting to $40,000.

 What If a Passenger Is related to the Driver?

 Consider a situation where a driver causes an accident and the passenger, a relative, sustains injuries.
 In most cases, the passenger can still recover damages through the driver’s auto insurance policy.

 If you are a passenger who has suffered injuries in a motor vehicle accident, you should immediately file a claim against the parties responsible.
-Pursuing a personal injury claim can be a difficult ordeal and people often recover unfair settlement amounts without the assistance of an attorney.
-Call on Mainor Wirth after your motor vehicle accident.
-We are experienced and highly competent attorneys who will fight for you and fair compensation of your injuries.
+Pursuing a personal injury claim can be a difficult ordeal, and people often recover unfair settlement amounts without the assistance of a passenger claims lawyer.